MoE-Based Learned Inertial Odometry for Bicycle Localization: Algorithm Description

 \section{Algorithm Description}

-\subsection{MoE model}
+\subsection{MoE Model}

-This section introduces the MoE model proposed in the algorithm and Fig illustrates the framework of the MoE model.
+This section introduces the MoE model proposed in the algorithm and Fig.~\ref{fig:main_algorithm} illustrates the framework of the MoE model.

-\subsubsection{Network architecture}
+\subsubsection{Network Architecture}

-The architecture of the MoE model is composed of two main components: the gating network and the expert networks, which are described separately below.
+The architecture of the MoE model is composed of three main components: the gating network, the expert networks and the regression network, which are described separately below.

 In the MoE framework, the gating network determines a small subset of K experts to be activated for each input sample.
 This selective activation preserves the expressive capacity of the model while significantly reducing computational overhead, making the gating mechanism a critical component.
-As illustrated in fig.2, the model employs a shared-expert-freezing strategy following the design of DeepSeekMoE\cite{dai2024deepseekmoe}, where a shared expert is always activated to process all samples.
-To further improve efficiency, the remaining experts are activated according to a Top-K selection rule.
+To further improve efficiency, the experts are activated according to a Top-K selection rule.
 Specifically, for each batch of input, the gating network ranks the expert scores and selects the top K experts with the highest weights for inference, while discarding the rest.

-The gating network is implemented as follows: each sample passes sequentially through a convolutional layer, an activation layer, a global average pooling layer, and a linear layer to generate expert-specific weights.
+The gating network is implemented as follows: each sample passes sequentially through a convolutional layer, RELU layer, a global average pooling layer, and a linear layer to generate expert-specific weights.
 These weights are normalized via a softmax layer to form a probability distribution.
 For each sample, the top K experts with the highest probabilities are chosen, their probabilities are renormalized, and a sparse one-hot gating matrix is constructed to allocate samples to the corresponding experts.

-The expert network adopts LLIO-net\cite{wang2022llio} as the backbone for feature extraction, which is mainly built upon the ResMLP\cite{touvron2022resmlp} structure.
+The expert network adopts ResMLP~\cite{touvron2022resmlp} as the backbone for feature extraction, which is also employed by LLIO-Net~\cite{wang2022llio}.
 The design consists of three modules: a feature convert module, a ResMLP module, and a regression module.
-The feature convert module reorganizes the raw input into feature matrices, the ResMLP module extracts high-level representations, and the regression module integrates features from both the shared expert and the Top-K experts to jointly predict velocity and the associated covariance.
+The feature convert module reorganizes the raw input into feature matrices, the ResMLP module extracts high-level representations, and the regression module integrates features from the Top-K experts to predict velocity and the associated covariance.